 Configure npm to use your new registry

-The npm client stores its config in file ~/.npmrc.
-To add credentials for your new Bytesafe registry account, run
+The npm client stores its config in file .npmrc.
+To add credentials for your new Bytesafe registry, run

-$ # Retrieve authentication token from the Bytesafe console (available on registry page)
+$ # retrieve password from Bytesafe (available on registry page)

 $ # use --registry flag to point to your bytesafe registry

 If you want npm to use a Bytesafe registry as the default registry, you can set it with the

 npm config command: